PyRepair/maniple/training-data/summarize-experiment/black/10/prompt_response_response_9.md

-The buggy function `_partially_consume_prefix` is not processing the input prefix correctly, leading to incorrect results.
-It fails to handle different types of indentation (such as tabs and spaces) and newline characters consistently.
-This inconsistency in handling indentation causes the function to return incorrect results in some cases.
+The issue with the function is in the logic for checking the column and handling the waiting for newline conditions.
+The current implementation does not properly handle the indentation, spaces, and tabs, which leads to incorrect behavior in cases where the prefix contains tabs and spaces.

-To fix the bug, we need to carefully review and possibly rewrite the logic for handling indentation, spaces, tabs, and newline characters.
-Thorough testing with various input prefixes and column values will be necessary to ensure that the function behaves consistently and accurately returns the expected results.
+To fix the bug, the logic for checking the column and handling the waiting for newline conditions needs to be corrected.
+Additionally, the function should handle the case of an empty prefix correctly.

 Here's the corrected version of the function: